MWPierce84/six-feet-over-netlify/src/pages/about/index.md

   - name: Kirsten Bondalapati
     title: President
     photo: /img/kirsten-sfo.jpg
-    bio: Kirsten Bondalapati lives in Detroit and works as a Service Designer at Civilla, where she helps redesign public benefits application systems for the State of Michigan.
-She has worked in the nonprofit sector for most of her professional life and has collected a variety of professional experiences, like facilitating training programs based in design thinking, starting a photobooth company, managing community health programs, and conducting research on healthcare policy and mental health.
-Kirsten earned a Bachelor of Arts in History and Psychology from the University of Michigan and a Master of Public Health in Behavioral Sciences and Mental Health from Emory University.
+    bio: Kirsten Bondalapati works as a service designer for Civilla, where she helps redesign the process of applying for public benefits in the state of Michigan, to better assist residents.
+Previously, she designed and facilitated design thinking and youth entrepreneurship programs focused on social impact.
+She also worked as a health policy fellow where she provided research and analysis support for policy and community health projects in Michigan, including those related to healthcare reform and mental health.
+She has previously founded and co-ran a small business with her sister-in-law.
+Kirsten earned a BA in History and Psychology from the University of Michigan and an MPH in Behavioral Sciences and Mental Health from Emory University.
   - photo: /img/liz-sfo.jpg
     name: Liz Thon
     title: Secretary
     bio: Liz has loved ones who have mental health concerns, as well as having many other experiences that  have driven her to participating on our board.
-Liz has literally only this one picture that resembles a professional portrait.
-She is a recent graduate from Eastern Michigan University with a major in Public Administration and minor in Children's Literature, and plans on working in and running libraries.
-Living in Lincoln Park, MI with her husband, herd of cats and many, many, many books.
+Liz has literally no pictures that resemble a professional portrait.
+She is a student and massage therapist (don’t ask for a massage unless you intend on paying for it), living in Wyandotte, MI with her fiance, cats and many, many, many books.
   - photo: /img/carlos-sfo.jpg
     name: Carlos Padilla
     title: Treasurer
     bio: Carlos is the survivor of the loss of his God Mother and family friend Kathy Simpson, Kate’s mom.
 Carlos currently works in accounting with his family through their company, Carlex, based out of Detroit, MI.
-Carlos currently lives in the Detroit Metro area with his Wife and fellow board member Kristen (who is way out of his league) and his dog Bullet (the unofficial mascot of SFO).
+Carlos currently lives in the Detroit Metro area with his fiance and fellow board member Kristen (who is way out of his league) and his dog Bullet (the unofficial mascot of SFO).
   - name: Kristen Golembiewski
     title: IT and Newsletter extraordinair
     photo: /img/kristen-sfo.jpg
-    bio: Kristen contributes her knowledge in code and software development to assist us with keeping things running and organized.
+    bio: Kristen is a newer addition to the SFO team and contributes her knowledge in code and software development to assist us with keeping things running and organized.
 She also writes and sends out our newsletter.
-Kristen lives in Metro Detroit with her husband, Carlos, and our unofficial mascot Bullet.
+Kristen lives in Metro Detroit with her fiance, Carlos, and our unofficial mascot Bullet.
   - name: Ian Boyle
     photo: /img/ian-sfo.jpg
     title: Events and Booking Coordinator